hitefork/hitefork.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student studying [Computer Science](https://www.cs.sjtu.edu.cn/) , at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I'm a third year undergraduate studying [Computer Science](https://www.cs.sjtu.edu.cn/) , at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 Now I work as a research assistant in the [MVIG-RHOS](https://mvig-rhos.com/) group, supervised by Prof. [Yong-Lu Li](https://dirtyharrylyl.github.io/) and Prof. [Cewu Lu](https://www.mvig.org/), with PHD student [Xinpeng Liu](https://foruck.github.io/) as my mentor.
 My research interest includes Embodied AI, Machine Learning.
 My dream is to create a robot thinking and acting like a real human.

 Moreover, I'm searching for an opportunity to work with another group as an onsite/offsite research assistant this summer.
 If you are interested in me, contact me please.